-This public disclosure contains the Corporation's LCR quantitative and qualitative information for the quarter ended March 31, 2020.
-The Corporation's average LCR of 108% in the first quarter of 2020 decreased from a LCR of 110% in the fourth quarter of 2019.
-The Corporation's average quarterly LCR may fluctuate period over period due to normal business activity driven by client activity, management decisions and market conditions.
+This public disclosure contains the Corporation's LCR quantitative and qualitative information for the quarter ended March 31, 2023.
+The Corporation's average LCR of 111% in the first quarter of 2023 was the same as the fourth quarter of 2023.
+The Corporation's average LCR may fluctuate period over period due to normal business activity driven by client activity, management decisions and market conditions.